-See also 'Interactions with other medicinal products and other forms of interaction'.
+See also 'section 4.5 Interaction with other medicinal products and other forms of interaction'.
 Concomitant use of quetiapine with hepatic enzyme inducers such as carbamazepine may substantially decrease systemic exposure to quetiapine.
 Depending on clinical response, higher doses of quetiapine may need to be considered if quetiapine is used concomitantly with a hepatic enzyme inducer.

-During concomitant administration of drugs, which are potent CYP3A4 inhibitors (such as azole antifungals and macrolide antibiotics, and protease inhibitors), plasma concentrations of quetiapine can be significantly higher than observed in patients in clinical trials.
-(See also 'Pharmacokinetics').
+During concomitant administration of drugs, which are potent CYP3A4 inhibitors (such as azole antifungals and macrolide antibiotics, and protease inhibitors), plasma concentrations of quetiapine can be significantly higher than observed in patients in clinical trials (see also section 5.2).
 As a consequence of this, lower doses of quetiapine should be used.

 Special consideration should be given in elderly and debilitated patients.
 The risk-benefit ratio needs to be considered on an individual basis in all patients.